Commitment to Safety • Reliable Results

 Locate post tension cables and detect patterns within concrete slab

 At an apartment complex in Potomac, MD, Penhall was asked to cut two area of 2’ x2’ and 10” x 10” openings within a 24” elevated concrete slab.
-Prior to cutting, it was necessary for our analysts to scan each location to make certain post-tension cable is not hit and ensure the integrity of the slab is kept.
+Prior to cutting, the analysts had to scan each location to make certain that client doesn’t hit any post-tension cable.
+This ensures the integrity of the slab.

 Detect hazards before performing renovations to avoid costly damage to vital cables or conduits